-A cancer misfit is someone who was diagnosed with cancer as one person, and by the time they finish treatment they feel like somebody else.
+A cancer misfit is someone who was diagnosed with cancer as one person, but by the time they finish treatment they've become somebody else.

-A cancer misfit is someone who feels broken, different or damaged as a consequence of going through cancer.
+A cancer misfit is someone who feels broken, different or damaged as a consequence of going through cancer treatment.

 The ones who don’t feel they fit into a pretty package anymore.